 International schools in Indianapolis

 Expats relocating to Indianapolis may prefer to have their children continue the curriculum of their home country.
-One institution in Indianapolis, the International School of Indiana (ISI), offers students access to certified full-continuum International Baccalaureate (IB) programmes, and immersion programmes for its students in Spanish, French, and Mandarin, with students picking up a third language in grade 6.
+One institution in Indianapolis, the International School of Indiana (ISI), offers students access to certified full-continuum International Baccalaureate (IB) programme, and immersion programmes for its students in Spanish, French and Mandarin, with students picking up a third language in grade 6.

 Founded in 1994, ISI offers high-quality education for three-year-olds through grade 12s, and serves more than 600 students.
 The school plays a vital role in the increasingly global business community of Indianapolis, and provides an environment where students can associate with other expat children.